 The quality of early care and education a young child receives has been shown to dramatically impact his or her social, emotional, physical and intellectual development, and ultimately success in school and life.
 CCSA provides technical assistance (TA) to child care centers and family child care homes as they work to improve program practices and standards in an effort to increase or maintain higher star-ratings.

-For statewide technical assistance of infants/toddlers, visit our Infant-Toddler Quality Enhancement Project page.
+For statewide technical assistance of infants/toddlers, visit our Birth-to-Three Quality Initiative page.

 For professional development workshops, visit our Professional Development page.